What is Provision for Doubtful Debts?

 1. Percentage of Sales Method

-This method estimates the provision for doubtful debts as a fixed percentage of the total credit sales during a period, based on past experience and expected future trends.
-This method focuses on income statement.
+This method estimates the provision for doubtful debts as a fixed percentage of total credit sales for a given period, based on past experience and expected future trends.
+This method focuses on the income statement.
 It does not directly consider the existing balance of accounts receivable.

 This method involves categorizing accounts receivable based on how long they have been outstanding and then applying different percentages to each category to estimate the uncollectible amount.
 The percentages used are based on historical data, with the assumption that the longer a receivable is outstanding, the less likely it is to be collected.

-Example: A company's accounts receivable aging schedule is as follows:
+Example: A company's accounts receivable ageing schedule is as follows:

 • 0-30 days: $50,000